PanicStation.org

 Do not do these things

-- Don’t share sensitive details (bank details, passwords, one-time codes, photos/scans of ID) just because someone sounds “official”.
+• Don’t share bank details, passwords, one-time codes, photos of ID, or scans of documents just because someone sounds official.

-- Don’t pay any “urgent fee/fine” to secure the appointment or avoid arrest.
+• Don’t pay an urgent fee, fine, or release payment to secure the appointment or avoid arrest.

-- Don’t ignore the message if it could relate to bail, licence, probation, or a court requirement.
+• Don’t ignore the message if it could relate to bail, licence, probation, immigration, social services, a court, or a tribunal.

-- Don’t get pulled into a rushed discussion about allegations or “your side of the story”; keep it to identity, logistics, and your rights.
+• Don’t get pulled into a rushed discussion about allegations or your side of the story; keep the first contact to identity, logistics, and what your rights are.

 What to do now